 The study presents a new approach for comparing protein structures using energy profiles derived from amino acid sequences, which offer a faster and computationally efficient alternative to traditional structural alignment methods.
 By generating 210-dimensional profiles based on pairwise amino acid interactions, the method accurately reflects structural and evolutionary relationships among proteins, as validated by strong correlations with benchmark structural data.
 It effectively distinguishes protein families across hierarchical levels and has shown success in clustering proteins from viruses and bacteriocins.
 Additionally, the method's efficiency extends to applications in drug combination prediction, highlighting its versatility and potential in large-scale protein analysis.
 The manuscript is commendable clear and the logical order in which the concepts and findings are presented greatly facilitates understanding.

-ANSWER: Thank you for your positive feedback and for recognizing the value and versatility of our approach.
-We are pleased that you found the manuscript clear and well-structured.
-We appreciate your acknowledgment of the method's efficiency and accuracy in reflecting structural and evolutionary relationships.
+ANSWER: We would like to thank the reviewer for the positive feedback and for recognizing the value of our work.

 1) On page 5, the authors presented a useful comparison between structural and sequence-based energy calculations, suggesting that sequence-based energy estimation serves as a reliable approximation.
 However, it would be beneficial to address potential limitations or assumptions in this comparative analysis.
 In particular, discussing how sequence length and protein complexity might impact the accuracy of energy estimates would provide a more comprehensive understanding of the strengths and weaknesses of each method.

-ANSWER: We thank the reviewer for their valuable suggestion to address the limitations and assumptions in our comparison between structural and sequence-based energy calculations.
-We have added the following discussion to the revised version of the manuscript at page 6.
+ANSWER: We thank the reviewer for the valuable suggestion to address the limitations and assumptions in our comparison between structural and sequence-based energy calculations.
+We have added the following section and discussion to the revised version of the manuscript at page 6.

 " We also computed the total energy for protein sequences and their corresponding structures using protein domains from the ASTRAL40 dataset.
 We then analyzed the differences between these two energy estimates.
-As illustrated in Fig. 2C, we specifically investigated the correlation between these energy differences and protein length.
+As illustrated in new Fig. 2C, we specifically investigated the correlation between these energy differences and protein length.
 Our results show no significant correlation, indicating that the accuracy of sequence-based total energy estimates is not affected by protein length.
 This suggests that sequence-based energy calculations provide a reliable approximation of structural energies, even for proteins of varying lengths.
 To further support our findings, we extended our analysis to examine energy discrepancies for all interaction types.
 For each interaction type, we calculated the difference between energy estimates derived from sequence and structure.
-As shown in Fig. 2D, for 96% of interaction types, the correlation between these energy differences and protein length was less than 0.5.
+As shown in new?
+Fig. 2D, for 96% of interaction types, the correlation between these energy differences and protein length was less than 0.5.
 This indicates that protein length has no effect on the accuracy of energy estimates across most interaction types, reinforcing our conclusion that sequence-based energy approximations are robust across different protein interactions.
-The scatter plots for all 210 interaction types are provided in supplementary figure S1.
+The scatter plots for all 210 interaction types are provided in new Supplementary Figure S1.

-However, while protein length does not seem to influence the accuracy, we recognize that protein complexity—such as folding patterns, structural heterogeneity, and conformational dynamics—could still play a role in the precision of energy estimates.
-These factors might affect the energy landscape in ways that are not fully captured by sequence-based methods.
-Therefore, exploring the impact of protein complexity on energy estimations will be a valuable direction for future research."
+However, while protein length does not seem to influence the accuracy, we recognize that protein complexity—such as folding patterns, structural heterogeneity, and conformational dynamics—may indeed play a role in the precision of energy estimates.
+Therefore, exploring the impact of protein complexity on energy estimations will be a valuable direction for future research.
+We have now added this angle into the revised Discssuion section (when you feel it is relevant to add, with half or maybe with one-two sentences).